Tom Maentz

 Tom Maentz (born c.
-1934) is a former American football player who played end for the University of Michigan Wolverines from 1954-1956.
+1934) is an American former football player who played end for the University of Michigan Wolverines from 1954-1956.
 Maentz played on offense and defense and also served as the punter for the Michigan football team.
 Maentz and Ron Kramer became known as Michigan's "touchdown twins."
 They were the first University of Michigan athletes to appear on the cover of Sports Illustrated.
 Maentz was a second-team All-American in 1955 and captain of the 1956 football team.
 In 1994, he was inducted into the University of Michigan Athletic Hall of Honor.

 Early years

 A native of Holland, Michigan, Maentz enrolled at Michigan at the same time as Michigan's legendary Hall of Fame end, Ron Kramer.
 Maentz and Kramer played together as ends on Michigan's freshman team in 1953 and were the starting ends for Michigan from 1954-1956.
 Though he played in Kramer's shadow, Maentz was also recognized as one of the best ends in the county.
 Kramer later recalled playing with Maentz on the freshman team, helping the varsity team prepare for the Ohio State game.
 Kramer noted, "Surprisingly, we started throwing the ball to Tom Maentz and me, and the backs couldn't cover us."